Updated Date: 18 December 2018

 In practice, establishing causation is rarely straightforward.
 Especially when there is a series of delays, some of which have been caused by the Contractor and some by the Employer.
 Establishing which of these delays actually caused the shift into winter working and assessing the “knock on effect” of each individual delay, if this is required, can be further complicated by issues of concurrency.

-Costain recently tried to argue in the courts that it was entitled to additional time because of a shift into winter working (Costain Ltd v Charles Haswell & Partners).
+In 2010 Costain tried to argue in the courts that it was entitled to additional time because of a shift into winter working (Costain Ltd v Charles Haswell & Partners).
 Costain said that delays caused by the Employer meant that external pipework, which was planned to be installed in the summer, could not be installed until October and November and that this shift into winter working resulted in the works taking 1.33 times longer to carry out because it was carried out during the winter.

 The Judge rejected all of Costain’s claim for additional time for winter working because the claim was not supported by hard facts and figures.